lexcao/lexcao.github.io/content/en/posts/genapi.md

 tags: [Golang, Code Generation]
 ---

+In this article, I'm excited to introduce genapi, a code generator for Golang HTTP clients.
+For comprehensive documentation and implementation details, you can explore the [genapi website](https://lexcao.io/genapi/) or check out our [GitHub repository](https://github.com/lexcao/genapi).

 # From Manual to Automatic: Evolution of Golang HTTP Client

 In Golang development, making HTTP API calls is a very common requirement.
 Through a weather API example, this article will demonstrate how HTTP client code evolves from manual writing to automatic generation.
 Let's look at this simple weather API: